Skip to Content

 Desiree Dawson is a senior international relations major with a minor in political science and a special interest in Africa that was sparked by a class on indigenous religions she took freshmen year.
-Last month, she participated in a university fly-in seminar on the future of climate technologies, organized by the FIU’s center on Capitol Hill.
-She writes about the excursion and its impact on her future career.
+Last month, she participated in a university fly-in seminar for students seeking internships in DC on the future of climate technologies, organized by the Talent Lab at FIU in Washington, D.C. the university’s center on Capitol Hill, in partnership with Student Experiences.

 Experiencing the nation’s capital under the direction of FIU was truly a once-in-a-lifetime experience.
 I came on the educational trip with a specific goal in mind: I wanted to learn about ways to make technology accessible to countries currently falling behind in their use of the latest advances, particularly many African states.
 I am especially interested in understanding how to help African nations implement climate technologies as they are already feeling an impact on agricultural output, which has begun to negatively affect food supplies.
 Likewise, the diminishing availability of clean drinking water and worsening air pollution are growing concerns.